 At the same time of Brendan’s email, my sister, who lived in England and was losing her battle with Breast Cancer and struggling to prepare her 3 kids (all under 10) and her husband for life without her, little did I know that out of this deep loss I would be gaining a new friend, Brendan.
 My sisters husband was kind enough to welcome Brendan to come visit at their house in the midst of our grief after hearing about his situation, and although he was in route to meet all of us in person that day, after 4 hours of traffic due to a national strike and holiday, he decided it would be safer and easier to speak via telephone, and that time of exchanging stories forever deepened our friendship.
 We continue speaking to this day and although we haven’t officially met in person, I’m proud to report Brendan is now on Afrezza.
 And so far so good.
 Best of all, he now has more hope, confidence and spends less than worrying and more time living and it’s only his first week.

 As we all wait for that eventual good news of approvals around the world, I think it’s an appropriate time to remember that there are real, hurting people like Brendan doing their very best to live a “normal” life and are desperate for what Afrezza can do for them.
 And not just in England either.
-The US Market is still relatively unaware that Afrezza the “real-time” solution even exists, yet as Afrezza Users we know that will all change very soon with Sanofi’s ever-increasing presence, slowly increasing advertising campaign and continued success stories like Brendan and the hundreds of others.
+The US Market is still relatively unaware that Afrezza the “real-time” solution even exists, yet as Afrezza Users we know that this will all change very soon as more people discover he power and more success stories like Brendan continue to happen.